 Visitors exploring the Sun Pyramid at Teotihuacan, Mexico.

-• Tlatelolco: Explore the city’s largest archaeological site, known for its pivotal role in Aztec and colonial history.
+• Tlatelolco: Discover this largest archaeological site, pivotal in both Aztec and colonial history.

-• Basilica of Our Lady of Guadalupe: Visit Mexico’s most significant religious site, drawing over 20 million pilgrims each year.
+• Basilica of Our Lady of Guadalupe: Experience Mexico’s most important religious landmark that attracts over 20 million pilgrims annually.

-• Teotihuacán: Marvel at the City of the Gods, home to the Pyramid of the Sun—the world’s third-largest pyramid—and walk the Avenue of the Dead lined with ancient carvings.
+• Teotihuacán: Marvel at the City of the Gods, featuring the Pyramid of the Sun—the world's third-largest pyramid—and explore the Avenue of the Dead with its ancient carvings.

-• Coyoacán: Wander cobblestone streets in this colorful neighborhood, famous for its artistic spirit and historic homes.
+• Coyoacán: Stroll through this colorful neighborhood known for its artistic spirit and historic homes on cobblestone streets.

-• Frida Kahlo Museum (Casa Azul): Step inside the iconic artist’s former home and discover her life and creative legacy.
+• Frida Kahlo Museum (Casa Azul): Step into the iconic artist’s former home to learn about her life and creative legacy.

 • Xochimilco: Glide along UNESCO-listed canals on a traditional trajinera boat, enjoying festive music and local snacks.

-• National Autonomous University of Mexico: See murals by Diego Rivera and Juan O’Gorman at this historic university, founded in 1551.
+• National Autonomous University of Mexico: Admire murals by Diego Rivera and Juan O’Gorman at this historic university established in 1551.

-• Artisan cooperative: Support local craftspeople with a visit to a cooperative shop featuring unique handmade goods.
+• Artisan Cooperative: Visit a cooperative shop to support local craftspeople with unique handmade goods.

-This tour includes transportation, entry to Teotihuacán and the Frida Kahlo Museum, and a trajinera boat ride.
-Food, beverages, and tips are not included.
+Included are transportation, entry tickets for Teotihuacán and the Frida Kahlo Museum, as well as a trajinera boat ride.
+Please note that food, beverages, and tips are not included in this package.

 Avenue of the Dead with tourists, overlooking Pyramid of the Sun, Teotihuacan, Mexico.